Effective Date: June 30, 2023

 - Verifying and maintaining the quality and safety of our products.

 For advertising and marketing purposes.
 This could include:

-- Sending you information on promotions, contests, rewards or surveys we offer, Bayer CropScience products, our affiliates’s products, or information about us and our events.
+- Sending you information on promotions, contests, rewards or surveys we offer, Bayer Consumer Health products, our affiliate’s products, and our events.

 - Enhancing, personalizing and evaluating the effectiveness of the content of our Site, our communications with you, and our advertising and marketing.

 - Auditing related to a current interaction with the consumer and concurrent transactions, including, but not limited to, counting ad impressions, verifying positioning and quality of ad impressions, and auditing compliance with this specification and other standards.